scm-lopez/PLAMS/doc/source/interfaces/crs.rst

     temperature 298.15

-The input file displayed above can be re
+The input file displayed above corresponds to the following settings:

 .. code:: python